itayeylath/google-analytics-react-ts/README.md

 * Maintenance Overhead: as your application grows, managing numerous individual tracking calls can become time-consuming and difficult to maintain consistently.
 * Code Duplication: you might end up repeating similar tracking code across multiple components or functions, leading to less DRY (Don't Repeat Yourself) code.

+## Content Security Policy (CSP) :oncoming_police_car:

+To implement GA, include the GA script in your web application and set up tracking in your code.
+Configure your CSP to allow connections to GA servers by adding 'https://www.google-analytics.com' to your script-src and connect-src directives.
+If using Google Tag Manager, also include 'https://www.googletagmanager.com' in your script-src directive, and always test your CSP configuration thoroughly.

 ## References :copyright: